Skip to main content

 Group 0 Ownership

-• explicit module-owned group-0 bindings must also be 100+
+• module-owned group-0 bindings allocate from 100+

 Debugging Binding Assignments